Car hazard perception test

 You must have held your learner licence for at least 6 months before you can take the hazard perception test.
 We'll send you an email to let you know when you can take the test.

-From Thursday 1 July 2021 you will need to have passed the hazard perception test before you can take the practical driving test.
+From 1 July 2021 you must pass the hazard perception test before you can take the practical driving test.

 You won't have to pass another hazard perception test to upgrade your P1 licence.